1NEGROUP/CryptoShop/README.txt

 That about all I Have right now so I would love some ideas from the rest of you.

 This is where the Scripts are Located - https://github.com/1NEGROUP/CryptoShop/tree/main/Assets/Web3Unity/Scripts

+and incase it is a bit easier we can discuss the Project here - https://www.guilded.gg/1negroup/groups/Dkxr2yed/channels/2dde59af-ff19-454d-ae33-4b4c88ae407b/forums/304499799